-Each of these instructional programs was selected due to its comprehensive nature and alignment to the CCSS.
 Each program includes teaching approaches to differentiate instruction, to meet the needs of English Learners, and to push identified gifted and talented students.
-Each program has been created by reputable publishers with a record of successful implementation with the student population KIPP Scholar Academy will serve.
+Each program has been created by reputable publishers with a record of successful implementation with the student population KIPP Sol Academy will serve.

 Curriculum, materials, and instructional activities will be selected through the input of the teachers on each grade level during grade level meetings.
 Grade level chairs will then bring the team's information to the Leadership Team comprised of representatives from each grade level who will finalize the decision with the administration.
 Novels will be selected based on common criteria.
 Examples of these criteria could include books with enriching vocabulary, cultural relevance and grade level appropriate texts.
-Selecting novels is a collaborative effort made on the part of the school leader and teachers, and grade-level leaders.
+Selecting novels is a collaborative effort made on the part of the School Leader and teachers, and grade-level leaders.